fo-ui/RPNR-Robust-Perception-Neural-Reshading/README.md

 # RPNR-Robust-Perception-Neural-Reshading

 ## Authors
 This repository's contributors are students who volunteered their time to research the problem and design the pipeline.
-The code is continuously being updated and improved.
+The code is continuously being updated.
 Work is done as an open source side project.

 ## *ABSTRACT*